rajpriyanid-creator/setu-/README.md

 ---

-## Running the demo (`Setu_Demo_Page.html`)
+## Using the demo

-1. Open the file in any modern browser (Chrome, Edge, Safari, Firefox).
-No build step, no server required.
+1. **Role bar** (top): switch between **Contractor** and **Supplier** — each gets its own sidebar and set of screens.
-2. **Role bar** (top): switch between **Contractor** and **Supplier** — each gets its own sidebar and set of screens.
+2. **Language switcher** (top right): choose from 12 major Indian languages — this controls the language of every AI response on the page.
-3. **Language switcher** (top right): choose from 12 major Indian languages — English, Hindi, Bengali, Telugu, Marathi, Tamil, Gujarati, Urdu, Kannada, Odia, Malayalam, or Punjabi — this controls the language of every AI response on the page.
+3. **AI Suggest buttons**: found on the Control Tower, Risk/Verify/Trust engines, the What-If Simulator, Supplier Discovery, and both supplier-side AI screens.
-4. **AI Suggest buttons**: found on the Control Tower, Risk/Verify/Trust engines, the What-If Simulator, Supplier Discovery, and both supplier-side AI screens.
-Click one to get a real, live suggestion for that specific situation.
+4. **Setu Assistant** (floating button, bottom-right): a chat assistant that answers free-form questions about the shipments, vendors, and risk scores shown in the demo.

-5. **Setu Assistant** (floating button, bottom-right): a chat assistant that can answer free-form questions about the shipments, vendors, and risk scores shown in the demo.
+### About the live AI features — read before demoing

-### Important: the AI features are real, not scripted
+The AI Suggest buttons and the chat assistant call the Anthropic API (`api.anthropic.com/v1/messages`) directly from the page, with no API key embedded in the file.
+This is intentional: it's designed to run inside a **Claude-hosted artifact**, where Anthropic supplies the credentials for that session automatically — no key management needed.

-The AI Suggest buttons and the chat assistant make live calls to Claude directly from the page (no API key required — this is handled automatically in Claude-generated artifacts).
-This means:
+**What this means in practice:**
-- Responses take a few seconds, because they're actually being generated, not pre-written.
+- **Viewed inside a Claude.ai artifact / shared Claude link:** the AI Suggest buttons and the chat assistant work live — real, un-scripted responses, in whatever language is selected.
-- An internet connection is required for these specific features; everything else on the page works offline.
+- **Opened as a local file, exactly as described in "Try the demo" above:** the rest of the UI (navigation, role switching, both portals, all static data) works perfectly, but the AI Suggest and chat buttons will show *"Couldn't reach the AI service"* — the request has no authorization and will be rejected.

-- Responses will vary slightly between clicks, the way a real assistant's would.
+**If you're demoing this live to judges,** use the Claude-hosted artifact link (not a downloaded local file) so the AI features actually respond.
+If you want the AI features to also work for anyone who downloads and opens the raw HTML, you'd need a small backend that holds your API key server-side and proxies these requests — never embed a real API key in client-side JavaScript, since anyone viewing source could extract and misuse it.

 ---

 ## Data shown in the demo

-All vendor names, scores, shipment IDs, and figures throughout the demo and deck are **illustrative example data**, built to make the product's behavior concrete — they are not from a real project or a real vendor.
-The Scalability slide's accuracy figures (65% → 94%) are **modeled targets**, not measured results; say "projected" rather than "achieved" when presenting them.
+All vendor names, scores, shipment IDs, and figures throughout the demo are **illustrative example data**, built to make the product's behavior concrete — they are not from a real project or a real vendor.
+The Scalability screen's accuracy figures (65% → 94%) are **modeled targets**, not measured results — say "projected" rather than "achieved" when presenting them.

 ---